o-dka/o-dka/README.md

 ## Hello there!
-I like to learn new stuff and make simple programs.
+I like to learn new stuff and make simple programs.\
 If something looks odd or straight up doesn't work (a common problem here), get in contact and I will try it fix it!

+ Currently working on:
+ * MenuV8
+ * ballThing
+ * Sand-Castle

  Here is some stats: